 The Old Colony Civil War Round Table invites all those interested in the history of the American Civil War to be present at our monthly membership meetings and other activities we hold during the year.
 No matter if you‘re a novice or have extensive knowledge of the Civil War, our main purpose is to discuss and learn from each other and from our featured guest speakers.
 We are made up of those interested in researching, collecting, preservation, reading, touring, listening, and advocating for the history of the Civil War.

-Our monthly membership meetings are held the 3rd Thursday each month of September, November, January, February, March, April, and May at 7:30pm at the Endicott Estate in Dedham.
-Our December meeting is held the 2nd Thursday of the month.
+Our monthly membership meetings are held the 3rd Thursday each month of September, November, December, January, February, March, April, and May at 7:30pm at the Endicott Estate in Dedham.
+Please confirm dates on Speaker Schedule page as dates occasionally change.
 Our October meeting is our Annual Jubilee Dinner at a different site.
 Our June Picnic is also at a different site.
 There are no meetings in July or August.

 Our monthly membership meetings are free and open to the general public.
 We have a book sale at 7:00pm which all the receipts go into our Preservation Fund and refreshments are served after the meeting.
 After a short business meeting we have a “mini-bit“ presentation by one of our members and then a featured guest speaker rounds out the evening.

 If you decide to join, yearly membership dues are only $20.00 for an individual and only $25.00 for a family membership.

 The name “Olde Colony” originally referred to the Plimoth Plantation Colony.
 The first successful and continuous settlement of the English speaking people in North America, and subsequently its towns spread around and expanded beyond Plimoth.
 The towns collectively are known as the “South Shore” in Massachusetts today, where most of our members came from.